TheModdedChicken/Cuboid-Thin/README.md

 ![Open Package File](https://raw.githubusercontent.com/TheModdedChicken/Cuboid-Thin/quest-port/image3.png)

-Lastly you want to press "Import" on the popup you were given.
+Lastly you want to press the "Import" button at the bottom right of the popup you were given.

 ![Import Popup](https://raw.githubusercontent.com/TheModdedChicken/Cuboid-Thin/quest-port/Capture.JPG)